 Another significant advancement was made with the all-new Rieco-Titan electric remote roof lift system, a revolutionary new product designed and tested in concert with the development of the Palomino SS-550.
 In fact, the Rieco-Titan electric roof lift system was featured in Truck Camper Magazine on the very same day as the SS-550 debut.

-Finally, Palomino produced a list of further enhancements to complete their 2014 pop-up transformation including Line-X coating the camper’s underbody, an improved heavy duty vinyl soft-wall with tighter tolerances, a new power port for battery trickle charging, a new power cord with LED indicator, standard battery disconnect, and all-LED lighting.
-In essence, Palomino reinvented its already popular line of pop-up truck campers for the 2014 model year.
+Finally, Palomino produced a list of further enhancements to complete their 2014 pop-up camper transformation including Line-X coating the camper’s underbody, an improved heavy duty vinyl soft-wall with tighter tolerances, a new power port for battery trickle charging, a new power cord with LED indicator, standard battery disconnect, and all-LED lighting.
+In essence, they reinvented their already popular line of Palomino pop-up truck campers for the 2014 model year.